 No prancing about barefoot on springy green grass as the rain belted down.
 The Nebula stage hosted a BBC Music Introducing series with first artist Re:tract, a project by production artist Matt Gill.
 It was a beautiful set with deep, lush soundscapes, moody and languid.

 One of the most eagerly awaited events lead to a packed-out tent for a talk by Helen Sharman, the first British astronaut.
 Helen described how it all started: driving to work at the Mars chocolate factory she heard a radio advert asking: “would you like to apply to be an astronaut?”
 She wavered, then applied – and got the job!
 Helen was an entertaining and compelling speaker, offering snippets of info about life spent floating in a tiny space capsule.
 The best thing?
 Weightlessness, of course!
 Not so much fun?
 Learning how to survive in water for three days in case they made an emergency landing somewhere obscure.
+This she had to do by actually spending three days in water.

 Les Amazones D’Afrique put in an energetic mid-afternoon performance – the female west African collective are dedicated gender equality campaigners and played a powerful set with all four members alternately taking the prime vocal spot – and sending out a strong female-positive message.